The smallest possible data surface.

 What MathsGrip does

-• Lets you export a JSON backup or PDF report
+- Lets you export a JSON backup of your progress

 What MathsGrip doesn't do